JoshuaReadman/AlPHA-Pursuit/README.md

 A car chase game where the goal is to survive as long as possible.

 //CURRENT BUILD
-currently only the player model and camera are the objects added. road will loop forever by deleting the roads behind the player and adding them to the front.
+currently only the player model and camera are the objects added.- 21/11 road will loop forever by deleting the roads behind the player and adding them to the front.- 25/11 Added menu System that loads next game- 06/12

 //TO-BE ADDED
+objects to hurt the player.
+health bar.
+score counter.
-randomized objects to hurt the player. health bar. score counter. scenery-(objects on roadside, Buildings etc).
+scenery-(objects on roadside, Buildings etc).